berndfis/tagit/README.md

 Good Other Stuff
 ----------------
-* [neroAacEncoder] my AAC (m4a) encoder choiuce.
+* [neroAacEncoder] my AAC (m4a) encoder choice.
 * [abcde] the best Linux CD ripper, comand line only, but who needs more.
 * [Asuder] a lean grahical CD ripper for Linux.
-* If you are looking for a Tagger with a great graphical UI go for [Puddeltag].
+* If you are looking for a tagger with a great graphical UI go for [Puddeltag].
 * [Beets] a music collection organizer which looks for Music Brainz entries, also  [Beets on GitHub].